victormbogu1/On-Premises-AD-Setup/README.md

 [![Screenshot-2024-07-10-153513.png](https://i.postimg.cc/x8ZKjvXy/Screenshot-2024-07-10-153513.png)](https://postimg.cc/dZ874TmL)

-I logged into the Azure account, and under "Azure AD Connect," we can now see that it is enabled.
-The last synchronization occurred less than one hour ago this indicates the 1000 users as been sync in less than an hour
+I logged into the Azure account, and under "Azure AD Connect," I can now see that it is enabled.
+The last synchronization occurred less than one hour ago this indicates the 1001 users as been sync in less than an hour

 [![Screenshot-2024-07-10-154248.png](https://i.postimg.cc/d00rCNGm/Screenshot-2024-07-10-154248.png)](https://postimg.cc/Mnhn2DPv)